 Some of the gaps in women's and men's life expectancy are also due to gaps in lifestyle, employment, and diet, but this is a widespread phenomenon in almost all species of mammals.
-Therefore the explanation must be more biological.
+Therefore, the explanation must be more biological.
 The female hormone estrogen, secreted during a woman's fertility period, protects their liver.
 A long lifespan requires a robust immune system.
 The liver and kidneys directly affect the physiological system as a whole; therefore, a more vital liver provides a longer lifespan.
 The explanation for the phenomenon is evolutionary.
 Females play a crucial role in childbirth and raising offspring, so nature has given them a significant physiological advantage.
 On the other hand, the male hormone testosterone enables a rapid increase in muscle mass.
-However, physical strength in the modern world is not necessary for survival and does not increase life expectancy!
+However, physical strength in the modern world is unnecessary for survival and does not increase life expectancy!